coderolls/coderolls-blog/_posts/junit/2022-08-28-why-unit-test-cases.md

 author: gaurav
 categories: [Unit Testing in Java, JUnit]
 toc: true
-description: "In this article we will see why unit testing is important in Java.
-This is the first article of JUnit Tutorial Series."
+description: "In this article, we will see why unit testing is important in Java.
+This is the first article of the JUnit Tutorial Series."
 ---

-In this article we will see why unit testing is important in Java.
-This is the first article of JUnit Tutorial Series.
+In this article, we will see why unit testing is important in Java.
+This is the first article of the JUnit Tutorial Series.

 ## Why We Write JUnit Test Cases?